yongxinlyu/yongxinlyu.github.io/_posts/2025-04-01-books-I-read.md

 These books have shaped how I write, present, and think as a researcher:

-- A PhD is not enough by Peter J. Peibelman.
+- **A PhD Is Not Enough** -- *Peter J. Peibelman*.
-- Designing Science presentations by Matt Carter
+- **Designing Science Presentations** -- *Matt Carter*.
-- How to tame your PhD by Inger Newburn.
+- **How to Tame Your PhD** -- *Inger Newburn*.
 Written by the Thesis Whisperer herself!
 A smart, funny, and highly relatable book for anyone deep in the PhD grind.
-- The craft of research by Wayne C. Booth.
+- **The Craft of Research** by Wayne C. Booth.
 A definite classic—now in its fifth edition.
 This book saved me when I was struggling with writing my first manuscript during my PhD.
-- Success and creativity in Scientific Research by David S. Sholl
+- **Success and Creativity in Scientific Research** by David S. Sholl
-- Storytelling with data by cole nussbaumer knaflic
+- **Storytelling With Data** by cole nussbaumer knaflic

 **Memoirs I loved**